Fire and rescue services

 If you travel to these border areas despite the risks, ask local authorities about the safest routes.

-To drive in Zambia you need both:
+To drive you need both:

 You must get your IDP before leaving Australia.